Two Dimensional Kinematics in Rectangular Coordinate Systems

 Acceleration: \[a(t)=\ddot{x}(t)\hat{i}+\ddot{y}(t)\hat{j}\]

 The above equations are vector equations with velocities and accelerations broken down into x and y components.
-Since the x an y directions are perpendicular, they are also independent (movement in the x direction doesn't impact movement in the y direction and vice versa).
+Since the x and y directions are perpendicular, they are also independent (movement in the x direction doesn't impact movement in the y direction and vice versa).
 This essentially means we can split our vector equation into a set of two scalar equations.
 To do this we just put everything in front of the i unit vectors in the x equations and everything in front of the j unit vectors in the y equations.

 Position: \[x(t)=...\] \[y(t)=...\]